ChazArvizu/ChazArvizu.github.io/docs/lorenz.md

 To create this animation in javascript I followed the steps in the video [found here](https://www.youtube.com/watch?v=AwlOq242GgI&t).
 I only had to make some small adjustments in the code to get the correct styling, size ratios and to get the animation to work with VuePress' template syntax.

-I took inspiration to create this little animation from a youtuber by the name of Veritasium found in his video about [chaos theory](https://www.youtube.com/watch?v=fDek6cYijxI).
-This video sparked my curiosity of chaos theory and how small changes to an equations inputs can drastically change the output of a system.
-This sort of behavior is present in our everyday life and takes shape in whatever decisions we make whether they are big or small.
-Chaotic equations are
+I took inspiration to create this little animation from a youtuber by the name of Veritasium, as seen in his video about [chaos theory](https://www.youtube.com/watch?v=fDek6cYijxI).
+This video sparked my curiosity about chaos theory and how small changes to the inputs of an equation can drastically change the output of a system.
+This sort of behavior is present in our everyday life and takes the shape of whatever decisions we make, whether they are big or small.
+Our decisions are what define us, and chaotic equations offer a special way of mapping such behavior.

 Again, the code below was adapted from the video [found here](https://www.youtube.com/watch?v=AwlOq242GgI&t).
 ```vue